VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 08:00.0 Ethernet controller: Intel Corporation I211 Gigabit Network Connection (rev 03)
 ```

-What's interesting here is I have another 3.1 controller, on an entirely differnt set of lanes.
+What's interesting here is I have another 3.1 controller, on an entirely different set of lanes.
 Really, this is a fault of USB that it's not very clear, this is actually a USB 3.1 gen 2 controller, so each port has a top speed of 10gb/s, compared to the 5gb/s of the other controller.

-You'll also see thet my network interface is being handled by an intel network controller, despite this system having an AMD CPU.
+You'll also see that my network interface is being handled by an Intel network controller, despite this system having an AMD CPU.

 moving on: